becker-medical-library/pure-rss-wp-fix/README.md

 ## Prerequisites

 Other than the ability to add a 'Custom HTML Block' to a WordPress page or post, there are no technical prerequisites.
-This plain JavaScript that will be executed by the browser.
+This is plain JavaScript that will be executed by the browser.

 ## Installation